shrinker03/React-Advanced-Gadgets-Shop/README.md

 # React-Advanced-Gadgets-Shop

-This is a advanced MERN stack project using technologies like react, redux, react-router, restAPI, nodeJs, Expressjs, MongoDB, JWT-token, redux-thunk
+This is an advanced MERN stack project using technologies like react, redux, react-router, restAPI, nodeJs, Expressjs, MongoDB, JWT-token, redux-thunk
 Bootstrap, Paypal payment geteway and for hosting Heroku is used.

 The overview of the project is to get users a Web Application where users could order the latest gadgets and get the best Deal on products.